demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 ### Mirroring Out (Cortex XSOAR → Microsoft 365 Defender)

-When incidents are mirrored out from XSOAR to Microsoft 365 Defender:
+When incidents are mirrored out from Cortex XSOAR to Microsoft 365 Defender:

 1. **Supported Fields**:
    The following fields are mirrored: